An official website of the United States government

 Defense Suicide Prevention Office Logo

-If you or someone you know is in crisis, contact the Veteran/Military Crisis Line for immediate assistance.Dial 988 then press 1
+If you or someone you know is in crisis, contact the Veterans/Military Crisis Line for immediate assistance.Dial 988 then press 1

 arrow top up button